Free Guy: Plot

-Guy recalls the location of an island containing remnants of the Life Itself build and they attempt to reach it before the Free City 2 launch wipes all old content from the servers.
-Guy even rallies the NPCs who are now on strike from the game.
+Guy recalls the location of an island containing remnants of the Life Itself build and they attempt to reach it before the Free City 2 launch wipes all old content from the servers, rallying the NPCs to go on strike from the game to hinder Antwan.
 Antwan fires Keys, has every player removed from Free City, and sends an unfinished but extremely powerful Guy-resembling character named Dude into the game to stop Guy.
 Initially overwhelmed, Guy then puts his sunglasses on Dude, distracting him, and proceeds to the island.
 Furious, Antwan begins smashing the game's network server racks with an axe in a last-ditch attempt to stop Guy, erasing Buddy and much of the game world, while firing Mouser after he soon realized that he did steal Millie's code.
-Before he can destroy the final server, Guy managed to reach the island and Millie offers a deal to drop the copyright infringement lawsuit and surrender the Free City franchise's profits to him in exchange for her creation.
+Before he can destroy the final server, Guy manages to reach the island and Millie offers a deal to drop the copyright infringement lawsuit and surrender the Free City franchise's profits to him in exchange for her creation.
 Antwan agrees to her terms, believing she made a bad deal.

 Sometime later, sales for Free City 2 slip because of bugs in the code and lagging online play.
 An embattled Antwan is in the crosshairs, but claims he is a victim of circumstance.
 Millie salvages her code and along with Keys and Mouser, releases the indie game Free Life, which includes Guy, Dude, and the other NPCs from Free City.
 Guy reveals to Millie that his code is actually a love letter to her from Keys: during the development of Life Itself, Keys had encoded what he knew about her tastes into an AI routine in the game, which was eventually incorporated into Free City, explaining why Guy felt drawn to MolotovGirl.
 After Millie leaves the game, she and Keys kiss.
 Meanwhile, Guy and Dude reunite with Buddy, whose AI algorithm was reconstructed.